When Raising Teens, Sometimes You Have To Screw The Rules

 This kid was going rogue….

-The battle that went down the next few years was epic.
+The battle that went down during the tween years was epic.
 I was determined to enforce my preconceived set of rules, and he was determined to defy me on every front.
+It was frustrating to see his disrespectful behavior to our house rules and defiance of boundaries.
+We both seemed to be governed by our emotions and arguing at every interaction.

 Until one day, the universe staged an intervention.

-During the middle of yet another one of my struggles to get him to bend to my will, see things my way and comply, I realized taking on my toddler was ridiculous.
+During the middle of yet another one of our power struggles to get him to bend to my will, see things my way, and comply, I realized taking on my tween because I was trying to conform to the way I “thought” I needed to parent was ridiculous.

 “Screw the Rules!”
 I said out loud to myself.

-I wasn’t prepared to spend the next 18 years at war with my baby boy.
-So, I needed to change my strategy.
+I wasn’t prepared to spend the next six years at war with my son, so I needed to change my strategy.

 If he could go rogue, then so could I.